canvasxyz/canvas/packages/hooks/README.md

 ## `useRoute`

-`useRoute` is the primary way to fetch data from your application.
+`useRoute` fetches and subscribes to data from your application's routes.

-There are two ways to use the `useRoute` hook to fetch data.
 The `Canvas` element internally establishes a websocket connection to the host, and, by default, the `useRoute` hook will use that websocket connection to subscribe to a given route with given params.

+**Subscribing to routes**

-For example, subscribing to the posts for a specific user might look like this:
+For example, to subscribe to posts from a specific user:

 ```tsx
 import { useRoute } from "@canvas-js/hooks"